David Watson

 Profile

 David Watson is a doctoral candidate at the Peter A. Allard School of Law.
 He researches in the field of international trade and intellectual property law.
-He is a recipient of the Social Sciences and Humanities Research Council (SSHRC) Doctoral Fellowship and the Four Year Doctoral Fellowship (4YF).
+He is a recipient of the Social Sciences and Humanities Research Council (SSHRC) Doctoral Fellowship and the University of British Columbia Four Year Doctoral Fellowship (4YF).

-Prior to starting a Ph.D., David worked as an international trade lawyer for the United Kingdom Government in the aftermath of the Brexit referendum.
-He advised on agricultural trade issues and negotiated trade agreements on behalf of the Government.
+Alongisde his doctoral studies, David maintains a consulting practice in the area of international trade.
+Before beginning his Ph.D., he served as an international trade lawyer for the United Kingdom Government in the aftermath of the Brexit referendum.
+He advised on agricultural trade regulation and participated in trade agreement negotiations.

 Supervisor: Ljiljana Biuković